Last Updated on

 Chances are you will still be using your card for everyday expenses, so why not make those purchases work for you?
 If your card has a program, you can rack up points for buying things like groceries, gas, or drugstore items, and put the money you saved towards your outstanding debt.

 If you travel extensively, you may get more bang for your buck with the TD® Aeroplan® Visa Infinite*.
 This card commands a hefty $120 annual fee but the primary cardholder gets an annual fee rebate for the 1st year, making this a sky-high deal.
-Offer ends September 3, 2019.
+Offer ends December 1, 2019.
 It also offers some incredible perks that make it completely justifiable.
-For one, you'll get an uber generous welcome bonus of 25,000 Aeroplan Miles (the equivalent of one long-haul round trip flight reward!) as well as great potential to earn miles on everything you charge to the credit card.
-It also comes with other perks, such as travel insurance (including travel medical and car rental), priority check-in, one complimentary first checked bag on Air Canada flights, and one free guest pass to the Air Canada Maple Leaf lounge annually.
+For one, you'll get an uber generous welcome bonus of up to 40,000 Aeroplan Miles (the equivalent to 2 premium economy short-haul round-trip flight rewards!) as well as great potential to earn miles on everything you charge to the credit card.
+It also comes with other perks, such as travel insurance (including travel medical and car rental), priority check-in/boarding on Air Canada flights, one complimentary first checked bag on Air Canada flights, and one free guest pass to the Air Canada Maple Leaf lounge annually.
 Meanwhile, you can put the money you saved towards your outstanding credit card debt and get it paid off pronto.
+Learn more about the TD® Aeroplan® Visa Infinite.